KineticPreProcessor/KPP/docs/source/using_kpp/05_output_from_kpp.rst

    are only produced under certain circumstances.

 All subroutines and functions, global parameters, variables, and sparsity data structures are encapsulated in modules.
 There is exactly one module in each file, and the name of the module is identical to the file name but without the suffix :code:`.f90` or :code:`.F90`. `Figure 1 (above) <The Fortran90 code_>`_ shows how these modules are related to each other.
 The generated code is consistent with the Fortran90 standard.
-It will not exceed the maximum number of 39 continuation lines.
-If KPP cannot properly split an expression to keep the number of continuation lines below the threshold then it will generate a warning message pointing to the location of this expression.
+It may, however, exceed the official maximum number of 39 continuation lines.

 .. tip::